-5 NEIGHBORHOOD STREETSCAPES
+6 NEIGHBORHOOD STREETSCAPES

-- A. Neighborhood Streetscapes should be lined with a mix of native shade tree species planted in the Landscape Panel (see Graphic 14). - B. For each block, three to five species should be selected from the list of medium- to large-sized (Category III or IV) trees in Volume I (Appendix A1). - C. No more than five trees of the same species should be planted in a row.
+- A. Neighborhood Streetscapes should be lined with a mix of native tree species planted in the Landscape Panel (see Graphic 14). - B. For each block, three to five species should be selected from the list of medium- to large-sized (Category III or IV) shade trees in Volume I (Appendix A1). - C. No more than five trees of the same species should be planted in a row.

-6 LEGACY CORRIDOR
+7 LEGACY CORRIDOR

-- A. The Legacy Corridor (located in Hybla Valley-Gum Springs) should be planted with a mix of native, distinctively-shaped trees to spatially differentiate this corridor from other streets, and to highlight the distinctive heritage resources along this street (see Graphic 15). - B. No more than five trees of the same species should be planted in a row.
+- A. The Legacy Corridor (located in Hybla Valley-Gum Springs) should be planted with a mix of medium-sized, distinctively-shaped trees to spatially differentiate this corridor from other streets, and to highlight the heritage resources along this street (see Graphic 15). - B. Upright fastigate/columnar shaped trees with dark green leaves. - C. No more than five trees of the same species should be planted in a row.